Thinking on the Wing

 Thinking on a higher level while being active, and actively interacting with their best friend will raise the IQ and knowledge of your friend.
 Higher intelligence and more life experience almost always lead to an increased enjoyment of life.

 Self esteem is not easily observed in Parrots but most owners fortunate enough to have been around a developing baby Parrot have seen the euphoric expressions and bounding body language a happy confident Parrot shows when he thinks he is a cool dude.

 During this juvenile development stage the brain does not recognize failure the same as an adult.
 Nature has provided this ‘I think I can, I think I can’ attitude so that baby Parrots will keep working at every task until they get it right because the chance of failure in the wild is so great.

 This ‘I think I can’ attitude is much less common in older Parrots.
 As the baby moves into adolescence, usually with their wings clipped, their brain starts to realize that intense exercise and activity usually leads to an uncoordinated results.
 Just like us, they lose interest in things they cannot do well.

 Confident Parrots are outgoing, positive and are not afraid of taking on new challenges.
 There are no phobic birds at the Parrot athletic centre.

-This article was orignally published on The Parrot University's blog and newsletter in May 2015.
+This article was originally published on The Parrot University’s blog and newsletter in May 2015.